nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * Listens for changes to `Model` data so that the UI can be updated with the modified data.

 ### Logic component
+The Logic component parses and executes the commands. <br>

 ![Structure of the Logic Component](images/LogicClassDiagram.png)

 **API** :
 [`Logic.java`](https://github.com/AY2021S1-CS2103T-T13-4/tp/tree/master/src/main/java/seedu/cc/logic/Logic.java)

-1. `Logic` uses the `CommonCentsParser` class to parse the user command.
+* `Logic` uses the `CommonCentsParser` class to parse the user command.
-1. This results in a `Command` object which is executed by the `LogicManager`.
+* This results in a `Command` object which is executed by the `LogicManager`.
-1. The command execution can either affect the `ActiveAccount` which in turn affects the `Model` (e.g. adding an expense), or affect the `Model` directly (e.g. adding an account).
+* The command execution can either affect the `ActiveAccount` which in turn affects the `Model` (e.g. adding an expense), or affect the `Model` directly (e.g. adding an account).
-1. Based on the changes the command execution made, the `CommandResultFactory` generates a `CommandResult` object which encapsulates the result of the command execution and is passed back to the `Ui`,
+* Based on the changes the command execution made, the `CommandResultFactory` generates a `CommandResult` object which encapsulates the result of the command execution and is passed back to the `Ui`,
-1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.
+* In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("deleteacc 1")` API call.